2lambda123/albrechtlab.github.io/wormtracker/gettingstarted.md

 At the end of analysis, a single multipage PDF should appear in the same folder as the raw video.

-Version 1.0 scripts were tested on Win XP and Windows 7 running MATLAB v7.0.1.
+Version 1.2 scripts were tested on Win 10 running MATLAB R2019.